 Normal kidneys remove waste products from the body, and make sure the body has the right balance of water and salts.
 They also control blood pressure, help keep bones and teeth strong and healthy, and control the production of red blood cells.
 If there are no kidneys, the body cannot do this work.

-While a baby is growing in the uterus (womb), he or she floats in amniotic fluid.
-This protects the baby from getting hurt from the outside and helps the lungs mature so that he or she is ready to breathe after birth.
+While a baby is growing in the uterus (womb), they float in amniotic fluid.
+This protects the baby from getting hurt from the outside and helps the lungs mature so that they are ready to breathe after birth.
 The baby swallows or ‘breathes in’ the amniotic fluid, helping the lungs grow and develop

 Normally, the kidneys develop and start making urine.
 The baby passes the urine out, adding to the amount of amniotic fluid.
-If the baby does not have kidneys, he or she cannot produce urine, and this leads to not enough amniotic fluid – this is called oligohydramnios.
+If the baby does not have kidneys, they cannot produce urine, and this leads to not enough amniotic fluid – this is called oligohydramnios.
 This can stop the lungs fully developing.

 Will it happen in future pregnancies?